 Lec CRP1 car-by-car histories

 Designed by Mike Pilbeam and built by Charlie Purley's small team in Bognor Regis, the Lec CRP1 was raced by Charlie's son David.
-It briefly led the Belgian GP in the pouring rain, before a huge accident at Silverstone almost took its driver's life.
+It came very close to leading the Belgian GP in the pouring rain, but just a few races later a huge accident at Silverstone almost took its driver's life.

 This second CRP1 remained on display alongside the twisted remains of 001 in the Donington Museum until it was sold by the Purley family to Gary Wright and Charlie Birkett in 2011.
 It was restored and appeared at the Goodwood Festival of Speed in 2014, driven by Joe Twyman.
 A new CRP1 was then built by WDK Motorsport in Hampshire, and the two cars appeared together at the 2015 Festival of Speed, and were then both raced at the Silverstone Classic a month later.
 The new car also appeared in two Masters USA events in 2016.